Watchmaker Glossary

 Rake ringer

-Ringing controlled by a curved rake which falls on a cochlea.
+Ringing controlled by a curved rake which falls on a snail.
 This ringtone does not count down.

 Spiral

-Small spring wound in a spiral and constituting with the balance wheel the regulating organ of the mechanical watch.
-It brings the balance wheel back to its starting position at the end of each alternation.
+Small spring wound in a spiral and constituting with the balance the regulating organ of the mechanical watch.
+It returns the balance to its starting position at the end of each alternation.

 Bent flat hairspring

-Hairspring whose outer coil is wound concentrically and raised relative to the rest of the spring.
-Sometimes referred to as the "Breguet hairspring".
-It allowed the spring to develop steadily while expanding and concentrating.
+Hairspring whose outer turn is wound concentrically and raised relative to the rest of the spring.
+Sometimes referred to as a “Breguet hairspring”.
+It allowed the spring to develop steadily as it expanded and concentrated.

 Skeleton

-Skeleton watch, watch whose case and various parts of the movement are made of transparent material, revealing the organs of the watch.
+Skeleton watch, watch whose case and various parts of the movement are made of transparent material, revealing the parts of the watch.

 Stackfreed

-Mechanism imagined in Germany to equalize the driving force of the mainspring armed more or less strongly.
+Mechanism designed in Germany to equalize the driving force of the mainspring armed more or less strongly.

 Style